 The transferability of credits earned at Saybrook University is at the discretion of the receiving college, university, or other educational institution.
 Students considering transferring to any institution should not assume that credits earned in any program of study at Saybrook University will be accepted by the receiving institution.
 Similarly, the ability of a degree, certificate, diploma, or other academic credential earned at Saybrook University to satisfy an admission requirement of another institution is at the discretion of the receiving institution.
 Accreditation does not guarantee credentials or credits earned at Saybrook University will be accepted by or transferred to another institution.
 To minimize the risk of having to repeat coursework, students should contact the receiving institution in advance for evaluation and determination of transferability of credits and/or acceptability of degrees, diplomas, or certificates earned.

 Student Accounts and Financial Aid Policies

 - Saybrook University Standard Tuition and Fees

 - Additional Fees

 - Tuition Payment Policies

 - Loan Repayment

 - Payment Options

-- Refunds and Withdrawal

-- Enrollment Status for Financial Aid Eligibility

-- Financial Aid Refunds

-- Financial Aid Eligibility

-- How to Determine Need

 - Cost of Attendance (COA)

 - How to Apply for Financial Aid

 - Loan Types

 - Work Study

 - Rights and Responsibilities

-- Institutional Scholarships & Special Tuition Rates

-- Veterans Benefits